lkuiucsb/SBC-data-visualization/README.md

 figure_long_term_studies.R is R script that plot all the time series figures shown on SBC website: https://sbclter.msi.ucsb.edu/data/visuals/tsvisual/.

 We want to provide this code to students/researchers who would like to reproduce the graphs and modify them to fit research purposes.

+To implement, please open the figure_long_term_studies.R script and run the section that you need for producing the figures.